 The ministry posted on social media that “the handling of the election results & government formation would also affect the future progression of Georgia on its European pathway.”

-Georgian Dream, in turn, has received congratulatory messages from world leaders including Azerbaijan, and their neighbors, while Russian, Hungarian and other officials have praised its results.
+Georgian Dream, in turn, has received congratulatory messages from world leaders including Azerbaijan, Armenia and their neighbors, while Russian, Hungarian and other officials have praised its results.

 Georgian Prime Minister Irakli Kobakhidze dismissed opposition protests, saying that the parliament would still approve the government.